 Outputs

 Each output is a single-channel (mono) signal.
+These outputs support constant folding in 2 cases:

 Limitations & Known Issues

 The Channel Merger Node does not accurately visualize individual outputs as distinct audio or control signals (blue and orange, respectively).
-Instead, if the input signal is determined to be an audio signal (blue), all outputs will be audio signals as well.
+Instead, if the input signal is determined to be an audio signal (blue), all outputs will be considered audio signals as well.
 Same for control signals.

 This visualization limitation has no effect on the actual signal contents.